apollographql/apollo-server/docs/source/api/graphql-subscriptions.md

 ---
 title: GraphQL Subscriptions
-description: Bringing realtime to your schema
+description: Bringing real-time to your schema
 ---